domgregori/nonraid-webui/README.md

 - A mirrored pair of cache disks with scheduled moving to array
 - Dashboard with up-to-date info
 - Disks menu to easily add parity, storage, and cache disks
-- Sharing for creating shares (pools)
+- Create pools for storage and sharing
 - Users for sharing shares via samba/nfs
   - Groups are supported
 - A file browser to interact with shares